How to read your meter

 - If the pointer is directly on a number, look at the dial to the right.
 If the pointer is between 9 and 0, record the smaller number.
 If it is between 0 and 1, record the larger number.

 - To calculate usage, read the numbers you recorded for each dial from left to right (our example reading would be 9079).
-To determine how many kilowatt-hours (kWh) you have used, subtract the previous reading from the current reading and multiply the difference by the meter multiplier, which can be found on your meter, or your SRP bill.
+To determine how many kilowatt-hours (kWh) you have used, subtract the previous reading from the current reading and multiply the difference by the meter multiplier, which can be found on your meter.

 If you have any questions about your meter, please call an SRP Customer Service Representative at (602) 236-8888.